johntrogan/defender-docs/defender-endpoint/attack-surface-reduction-rules-reference.md

 This rule blocks code injection attempts from Office apps into other processes.

 > [!NOTE]
-> The Block applications from injecting code into other processes ASR rule does not support WARN mode.
+> The Block applications from injecting code into other processes ASR rule doesn't support WARN mode.

 > [!IMPORTANT]
 > This rule requires restarting Microsoft 365 Apps (Office applications) for the configuration changes to take effect.